darwinia-network/crab-docs/docs/builders/interact/truffle.md

       },
       //...
    },
-   plugins: ['moonbeam-truffle-plugin']
+   plugins: ['pangolin-truffle-plugin']
 };
 ```

 Note that we are using `HD-Wallet-Provider` from Truffle as the Hierarchical Deterministic wallet.
 Also, we've defined a `dev` network that points to the development node provider URL, and the private key of the development account, which holds all funds in the development node, is included.

-For deployments to the Moonbase Alpha TestNet or Moonriver, you need to provide the private key of an address that holds funds.
-For Moonbase Alpha, you can create an account in MetaMask, fund it using the [TestNet faucet](/builders/get-started/moonbase/#get-tokens/), and export its private key.
+For deployments to the Pangolin TestNet or Crab, you need to provide the private key of an address that holds funds.
+For Pangolin Alpha, you can create an account in MetaMask, fund it using the [TestNet faucet](/builders/get-started/pangolin/#get-tokens/), and export its private key.

 Below you can find network configurations for all of our networks:

-=== "Moonbeam Development Node"
+=== "Pangolin Development Node"
     ```
     dev: {
       provider: () => {